 When installing the window, first apply caulking to the top and two side flanges.
 Without a bottom flange, we don't need caulk there.
 But even when we have an intact nailing flange, we never caulk the bottom of a window.
 If water leaks through the windows, it must be able to drain out.

 Shim and square the window, and check it for proper operation.
-In coastal zones, impact-resistant units usually must be installed with framing clips, as shown in Figure 5.
+In coastal zones, impact-resistant units usually must be installed with framing clips, as shown.
 This actually simplifies the installation, since the nailing flanges may be hard to get to, especially at the top.
 If the window manufacturer does not offer special metal clips for this purpose, I use a 20-gauge metal tie plate, such as a Simpson Strong-Tie TP15 or TP35, screwed to the window first and then folded over at the inside edge of the stud.
 If you're unsure what the local codes require in high-wind zones, it's prudent to check with the code inspector first to make sure this will work.

 With the window installed, I go back outside and apply flashing tape over the flange.
 This can be difficult if the BO is tight.
 If possible, I push the tape behind the brick.
 However, if there is not enough room to get this final flashing behind the brick, I'll leave it long, allowing it to flap alongside the brick (Figure 6).
 Then, after I install the brick mold (or other trim to fill out the masonry opening), I will trim this excess away and caulk the trim to the masonry at the sides and bottom of the BO.
 Across the head, though, I leave gaps in the caulk to allow any water that might get past the brick above to escape.
 Most brick veneer should also have weep holes above the lintel for exactly this purpose.